-As DHEA production decreases at a rate of about 2 percent each year after age 25, many people experience declines in mood, feel overwhelmed or generally lack the vitality they once had.
-In addition to the gradual decrease of DHEA with age, other things like smoking and a high stress life can lower DHEA levels.
-An easy at-home DHEA blood test can help you to determine if your DHEA levels are lower than they should be.
-Low DHEA has been linked to an increased risk of Alzheimer’s disease and a number of studies showed a correlation with impaired visuospatial skills, short term memory and verbal fluency.
+As our bodies natural DHEA production decreases after 25, many people start to experience declines in mood, begin to feel overwhelmed and generally lack the vitality they once had.
+In addition to the gradual decrease of DHEA production from aging, smoking and leading a high-stress life can accelerate the decline in DHEA production.
+Low DHEA has been linked to an increased risk of Alzheimer’s disease, and a number of studies showed a correlation with impaired visuospatial skills, short-term memory and verbal fluency.

-One of DHEA’s most important functions when it comes to aging, and brain aging in particular, is to counterbalance cortisol, the body’s main stress hormone.
-Sixty percent of your brain is made up of fat, most of it polyunsaturated fat that is highly prone to damage from free radicals including those formed by high cortisol levels in the body.
+One of the most important functions of DHEA is counterbalancing cortisol, the body’s main stress hormone.
+Approximately 60% of your brain is made up of fat, most of it polyunsaturated fat that is highly prone to damage from free radicals, including those formed by high cortisol levels in the body.
 This damage often leads to inflammation, which is now widely regarded as an underlying cause of many degenerative diseases.
 DHEA exhibits anti-inflammatory effects that protect against brain cell damage.
-It has also been shown to help the body reverse impairment from the amyloid plaque deposits commonly associated with Alzheimer’s disease.
+Some studies suggest that DHEA may be able to help reverse some of the negative side effects of Alzheimer’s disease.

 Many of the same factors that affect heart health also affect the health of your brain.
 This includes atherosclerosis, a buildup of plaques in blood vessels that causes reduced circulation.
 Your brain needs plenty of oxygen and glucose to function properly, and anything that reduces blood flow to the brain can result in damage or impairment.
 DHEA helps protect against plaque buildup, likely because of the same anti-inflammatory and antioxidant properties that keep your brain healthy.

-As with any healthy lifestyle changes made, for best results get regular exercise, eat a diet high in fruits and vegetables, and drink plenty of good clean water.
-Practicing stress management techniques like meditation or yoga can help to keep cortisol levels in check, and engaging in regular exercise to improve circulation is also an important way to help protect your brain from the effects of aging.
+As with any healthy lifestyle changes made, for the best results, get regular exercise, eat a diet high in fruits and vegetables, and drink plenty of good clean water.
+Practicing stress management techniques such as meditation or yoga can also help to keep cortisol levels in check.
+Engaging in regular exercise to improve circulation is also an important way to help protect your brain and body from the effects of aging.
 Add in a pump or two of Twist 25 DHEA cream to your daily routine and feel the difference.